Crying Out to God

 May the grace of the Lord Jesus Christ be with you today.

-Posted on March 28, 2014, in 07 - Judges and tagged Bible, Canaan, Christian, Daily Bible, Daily Devotional, Faith, God, Israelite, Jabin, Jesus, Prayer, Religion, Repentance, Sin, Sisera.
+Posted on March 28, 2012, in 07 - Judges and tagged Bible, Canaan, Christian, Daily Bible, Daily Devotional, Faith, God, Israelite, Jabin, Jesus, Prayer, Religion, Repentance, Sin, Sisera.
 Bookmark the permalink.
-Leave a comment.
+3 Comments.